-will thrank all essets are relarged and with by at this value plus, in the case of financial assets not recorded at fair value through profit or loss. transmittion costs that are altrabulante to the arguistrion of the final dalasset.
+Addition and essets are recognised initially at this value plus, in the case of Financial assets not recorded at fair value through profit or loss. tran saction does that are uthout while to the arquisition of the final datasset.

 Subsequent measurement